Effective Use of Resources

 Going forward, we will actively pursue recycling through thorough waste separation, conversion of waste into valuable resources and outsourcing to waste disposal companies who are capable of recycling.

-Boundary of calculation: Sumitomo Pharma Co., Ltd. Only (not including branches and business offices)
+Boundary of calculation: Sumitomo Pharma Co., Ltd. only (branches and business offices are excluded)

 Compliance with Japanese PCB Law